SysKitTeam/docs-monitor/how-to/monitoring-templates/download-templates.md

 ---
-title: Download Templates
-description: >-
-  This article describes how to download and import the predefined Monitoring Templates from SysKit’s repository.
+description: This article describes how to download and import the predefined Monitoring Templates from SysKit’s repository.
-author: Andrea Budisa
-date: 21/6/2017
 ---

 # Download Templates